 This recipe is crazy creamy and brimming with fantastic pumpkin flavor.
 Plus, I just love that stunning orange hue!

-I pretty much live on soups during the fall and winter.
+I pretty much live on tasty and filling soups during the fall and winter.

 I like to make a big batch and eat it for lunch during the week, switching things up every few days.

 Sweet potato soup looks so inviting, and it’s gluten-free to boot.

 This recipe is a blend of sweet potatoes, olive oil, onion, garlic, maple syrup, vegetable broth, ginger, cinnamon, and cayenne pepper.